Explore Sun Life Financial Worldwide

 When seeking medical treatment, understanding whether you require inpatient or outpatient care can help you prepare for potential costs, treatment duration, and insurance / Takaful coverage.
 Some treatments require hospitalisation, while others can be done in a clinic or a doctor’s office without an overnight stay.

 More importantly, knowing the difference between inpatient and outpatient care helps you choose the right insurance and Takaful plan to support your medical needs.
-In this article, we’ll break down these two types of care, explore their differences, and discuss how you can make sure your insurance / Takaful plan provides adequate coverage.
+In this article, we’ll break down these two types of care, explore their differences, and discuss how you can make sure your plan provides adequate coverage.

 What is Inpatient Care?

 This type of care is necessary for major surgeries, complex medical conditions, or when a patient’s health requires round-the-clock supervision.
-Because it involves hospitalisation, inpatient care tends to be more expensive, making a reliable insurance / Takaful plan essential to help cover costs.
+Because it involves hospitalisation, inpatient care tends to be more expensive, making a reliable insurance or Takaful plan essential to help cover costs.

 What is Outpatient Care?

-Outpatient care, on the other hand, refers to medical treatments that do not require hospital admission.
-Patients receive treatment at a hospital, clinic, or doctor’s office but return home the same day.
-This type of care is common for routine check-ups, diagnostic tests, minor procedures, and follow-up treatments.
+Outpatient care refers to medical treatments that do not require hospital admission.
+Patients receive treatment at a hospital, clinic, or doctor’s office and return home the same day.

 Difference Between Inpatient and Outpatient Care

-Inpatient Care
+Aspect Inpatient Care Outpatient Care

-No hospital stay needed
+Hospital stay Requires overnight stay No hospital stay needed

-Major procedures, intensive care
+Treatment type Major procedures, intensive care Minor procedures, general care

-Higher due to hospitalisation and specialist care
+Cost Higher due to hospitalisation and specialist care Lower as no hospital stay is involved

-Covered under hospitalisation benefits
+Coverage Covered under hospitalisation benefits May require outpatient coverage

-GP visits, diagnostic tests, minor treatments
+Common examples Surgery, childbirth, serious illnesses GP visits, tests, minor treatments

 Examples of Inpatient vs. Outpatient Care